White Collar Criminal Defense

 - Illicit transactions designed to evade regulatory oversight.

 Self-dealing by corporate insiders

 - Insider trading (trading based on material, non-public information);

 - Misuse of corporate property for personal gain; and

 Fraud in connection with an otherwise legitimately operated mutual hedge fund

 - Late trading;

 What should you do if you are being investigated, arrested or are charged with a white collar crime?

 From the black and white to the most complex, Mr. Thompson has represented various individuals involved in white collar investigations and cases.
 He offers confidential initial consultations.
-Please contact Thompson Law, LLC for more details immediately.
+Please contact Thompson Law for more details immediately.